 Patriotism is not enough; I must have no hatred or bitterness for anyone

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Rosholt (approx. 0.4 miles away); Rosholt Saw Mill (approx. 0.4 miles away); Iola Winter Sports Club (approx. 7.8 miles away); Jordan Dam and Power Plant A Line in Time (approx. 11 miles away); School House Ski Hill (approx. 11.7 miles away); Iola’s Firefighting Heritage (approx. 11.8 miles away); Iola Mills (approx. 11.8 miles away).
+Rosholt (approx. 0.4 miles away); Rosholt Saw Mill (approx. 0.4 miles away); Iola Winter Sports Club (approx. 7.8 miles away); Jordan Dam and Power Plant (approx. 10.4 miles away); A Line in Time (approx. 11 miles away); School House Ski Hill (approx. 11.7 miles away); Iola’s Firefighting Heritage (approx. 11.8 miles away); Iola Mills (approx. 11.8 miles away).
 Touch for a list and map of all markers in Rosholt.

 British nurse Edith Cavell, 49, was executed by a German firing squad for helping Allied soldiers escape from German-occupied Belgium during World War I.

 Also see . . .
 Portage County in Five Wars.
 "A post was organized at Rosholt after World War I and named after James E. Mallum, a private, who died in service in France on Oct.
 7, 1918.
 The post continued about two years and disbanded.
 After World War II, Post No. 509 was activated and named after Emory J. Nelson, seaman 1st class, killed in action off the south coast of Java on March 1, 1942 while serving on the U.S.S.
 Pecos, an oiler in the Asiatic Fleet which came under enemy air attack.
 On March 19, 1959 the name was changed to the Nelson-Kaminski Post after Ernest M. Kaminski, killed in action July 13, 1951, the first post in the county to honor a veteran of the Korean War."
 (Submitted on July 15, 2010.)

 1. Thucydides / Pericles quote